 Portabello mushrooms make for a healthy veggie burger option for a vegetarian barbecue or vegan cookout.
 This recipe tops pan-fried or grilled portobello mushrooms with a perfectly cool (but quick to whip up) avocado and yogurt sauce.

-For a vegan and non-dairy portobello mushroom burger, omit the yogurt sauce or make it with a non-dairy soy or coconut milk yogurt.
+For a vegan and non-dairy portobello mushroom burger, omit the yogurt sauce or make it with non-dairy soy or coconut milk yogurt.

 Avocados from Mexico provided this recipe, which is perfect for a hot summer evening.
 You can include your favorite condiments or additions such as lettuce, fresh spinach leaves, or sliced tomatoes.
 Stack it up or keep it simple.